mgrove-wwu/EELS-LL-image-fitting/README.md

 For the usage of the environment.yml the anaconda management system for python environments is recommended.
 You can download anaconda from directly from their homepage (Linux, Windows and macOS supported): https://www.anaconda.com/distribution/?gclid=EAIaIQobChMI8uCGiJ6X5wIViK3tCh3XhgvyEAAYASAAEgKc9vD_BwE#download-section

-ATTENTION: Currently, the displayed installation commands do not work with the new setup.
-Testing for a working installation process.
-I will update as soon as possible.
-Apologies for any issues you are experiencing.
-If a fresh anaconda distribution is installed the following 6 commands will create an environment called `HyperSpy` and install all required modules inside the activated environment for the developed python class:
+If a fresh anaconda distribution is installed the following 6 commands will create an environment called `hyperspy` and install all required modules inside the activated environment for the developed python class (this follows the recommended way to install hyperspy and its dependencies following the documentation on hyperspy.org).
+Additionally, three further modules have to be installed.
+Namely, these are mayavi for advanced and also 3D-plotting, opencv and mendeleev, which is used for an elemental database on chemical properties:

 ```
-conda create --name HyperSpy
+conda create --name hyperspy
-conda activate HyperSpy
+conda activate hyperspy
-conda install hyperspy[all] -c conda-forge
+conda install hyperspy -c conda-forge

 conda install mayavi -c conda-forge
 conda install opencv -c conda-forge